Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 **Save As** > **Dashboard Panel** > **Existing** > **Apache WebServer Monitoring** > **Create Title for Panel** > **Save as Cluster Map**

-8. Listing the top countries that visitied
+8. Listing the top countries that visitied.

 - `source="apache_logs.txt" host="Apache Webserver Logs" sourcetype="access_combined" | iplocation clientip | top limit=10 Country` you can save this as a statistics table